ryanholt/content-model/elements.md

 Whether you are preparing for hunting season or enjoy honing this skill, you'll find a variety of programs, ranges and other opportunities in Georgia.

 ####LONG COPY
 Patience, concentration and opportunity.
 Georgia offers shooting enthusiasts multiple ways to develop, practice and master this sport–from public archery and firearms ranges to educational programs.
-Most ranges managed by Wildlife Resources  require a Wildlife Management Area license, Georgia Outdoor Recreational Pass or other fee.
-These fees help offset the cost of maintenance and upkeep on the ranges.
+Most ranges managed by Wildlife Resources require a license, pass or fee.
 Archery and firearms ranges are located on Wildlife Management Areas and other public lands and are generally open year-round.
-Fees help offset the maintenance and upgrades on these facilities.
-Special educational programs offered include Shooting Sports Education Center at Georgia Southern University, Family Day at the Range, Youth Hunter Education Challenge, National Archery in Schools Program, archery summer camps and more.
+Special educational programs are offered include Shooting Sports Education Center at Georgia Southern University, Family Day at the Range, Youth Hunter Education Challenge, National Archery in Schools Program, archery summer camps and more.

 ####IMAGE(S)
 (Shooters at the Range)